One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 2. Be Compassionate and Patient

-Part of being a successful personal trainer is being compassionate and patient with training clients and giving them enough time to learn and progress.
+Part of being a successful personal trainer is being compassionate and patient with clients and giving them enough time to learn and progress.

 Trainers often forget how challenging, lengthy, frustrating, and confusing the fitness journey can be and that not everyone progresses at the same rate.